- Full-time contract to 30 June 2022

 - Strong administration skills and experience in the use of databases; online portals and other software

 - Established self-care practices, tenacity and resilience

-- Qualifications in Child, Family or Allied Health services (desirable)
+- Qualifications in Child, Youth and Family or Allied Health (desirable)

 Before starting work with us, you will be required to undertake a national police history check, qualifications and referee checks, and have a clearance to work with children/vulnerable people.